Fall Creek Falls: Secret 200 ft Waterfall in LA

 Fall Creek Falls is a 4-tier, 200-foot waterfall located in Big Tujunga.
 The hike features multiple falls, creek crossings, and a stunning view of Big Tujunga Canyon.
 There are no restrooms.
 Be aware of ticks and insects on the last part of the hike, so I don’t recommend bringing dogs.

 I just have one favor to ask.
-Please do not add this trail to the app All Trails, as that is usually the precursor to tons of trash and graffiti.
+Please do not tag or name this place on social media, as that is the precursor to tons of trash and graffiti.
 Thank you and enjoy!

 Map of Fall Creek Falls